Argentina 2018 – Aconcagua

 Excludes: international airfare, excess baggage fees (international), visa (if needed), porters*, climbing/trekking permit, gear rental, rescue insurance, helicopter, alcoholic beverages, tips for guides and educators

-*Porter fees (2017 estimates), by camp, should you choose to hire someone to help load carry:
+*Porter fees (from 2017 amounts), by camp, should you choose to hire someone to help load carry:

 Base camp to Camp 1: $150; Camp 1 to Camp 2: $250; Camps 1 or 2 to Camp 3: $350; High Camp to base camp: $350

 Interested in trekking in the Andes?
-Climbing one of the world’s highest mountains?
-If so, then join Science in the Wild for our expedition to Aconcagua (6962 m/22,841 ft.) in January 2018!
+If so, then join Science in the Wild for our expedition to Aconcagua (6962 m/22,841 ft.) in December 2018.
+Celebrate Christmas and New Year’s in the Southern Hemisphere, climbing one of the 7 summits!
 You’ll learn about the geology of the landscape, help us collect snow samples towards understanding how the snowpack is changing in the high alpine region, and participate in studies to understand how our bodies acclimate to such extreme altitudes.
-Not quite ready for a summit climb?
-Not to worry, as you can still join us to base camp.
-We’ll also have an optional excursion to see the famous South Face of Aconcagua.

 Deposition of dust and black carbon or soot (pollution) is a problem on accumulation zones of valley glaciers and on snowpack worldwide.
 This soot is the result of incomplete combustion of biomass and fossil fuels (e.g., Goldberg et al., 1985), while dust is released from devegetated or dry soils due to land use changes.
 These dark contaminants absorb more solar radiation, much like you do when wearing a dark versus light t-shirt, thereby reducing the natural albedo (reflectivity) of snow and ice, and leading to enhanced melting (e.g., Kaspari et al., 2011).
 Help us study these effects firsthand!